Canada Digital Adoption Program

 The Canada Digital Adoption Program is a federal grant which offers two streams of funding to support businesses.

-Stream 1 involves a $2,400 grant to build e-commerce capabilities, and Stream 2 involves up to a $15,000 grant to fund the development of a digital adoption strategy/plan.
+Grow Your Business Online (Stream 1) involves a $2,400 grant to build e-commerce capabilities and promote your sales online, while the Boost Your Business Technology (Stream 2) involves up to a $15,000 grant to fund the development of a digital adoption strategy/plan.

 Read below for the key details of this support program: